ratel-enclave/ratel/README.md

 Introduction
 ------------
-**NEWS**: Our paper "Dynamic Binary Translation for SGX Enclaves" has been accepted by ACM TOPS' 22.
-This research paper presents the design of Ratel, which enables dynamic binary translation inside SGX enclaves.
-It offers the ability to interpose on all the instruction executed in an enclave, which serves as a foundation for implementing other security monitors to safeguard enclaves from bugs and from the untrusted OS.
-Ratel also provides the first evidence that binary compatibility with existing Linux software on SGX is feasible.
+**NEWS**: Our paper "Dynamic Binary Translation for SGX Enclaves" has been accepted by ACM TOPS' 22 (formerly TISSEC).
 The full paper can be found on [ACM Digital Library](https://dl.acm.org/doi/10.1145/3532862).

 Ratel is a new framework which enables dynamic binary translation on Intel<sup>®</sup> SGX.
 Ratel offers ***complete interposition***, the ability to interpose on all executed instructions in the enclave and monitor all interactions with the OS.
 Ratel demonstrates its effectiveness by both building a binary compatibility layer for Linux legacy applications and enabling instrumentation options for monitoring runtime code behaviors.
 Ratel achieves better binary compatibility and has a comparable trusted codebase in the enclave.
 Further, Ratel is able to serve as a general foundation for implementing a large variety of inline security monitors to safeguard enclaves from bugs and from the untrusted OS.